 Data integrity is sometimes confused with data security, but the two are very different things.

-- Data security programs keep information away from hackers and unauthorized users.
+- Data security programs keep information away from hackers and unauthorised users.

 - Data integrity programs ensure that you store data properly and do not damage or alter it while you have it.